hirosystems/docs/docs/docs/how-to-guides/how-to-upgrade-stacks-blockchain-api.md

 Alternatively, an event-replay feature is available where the API records the HTTP `POST` requests from the stacks-node event emitter, then streams these events back to itself.
 This essentially simulaties a wipe and full re-sync, although this is much faster.

 The Event Replay feature can be used via program args.
-For example, if there are breaking changes in the API's SQL schema, such as adding a new column which requires events to be re-played, the following steps can be ran:
+For example, if there are breaking changes in the API's SQL schema, such as adding a new column which requires events to be re-played, the steps described below can be run.

 ### Event Replay Instructions